Composite Fillings in Encino: Returning Laughter to Your Faces

 Metal and mercury fillings were used in the past to treat cavity problems.
-The advantage of composite fillings has proven to be a healthier and better alternative in restoring strong teeth.
+The advantage of our composite fillings in Encino has proven to be a healthier and better alternative in restoring strong teeth.
 Composite fillings usually comprise of a tooth-like colored plastic mixture of powdered glass (silicon dioxide) and acrylic resin.
-Composite filling was invented and used originally for only the front teeth due to their softer nature, shortly after which contemporary oral medicine has advanced ways to make them generally usable today.
+The composite filling was invented and used originally for only the front teeth due to their softer nature.
+Shortly after, contemporary oral medicine advanced ways to make them generally usable today.

 Unlike silver fillings, the placement of composite fillings is relatively difficult.
-Also, because they are cosmetic treatments, they usually take the dentist more time to fix than the silver fillings because they are not available on the NHS and must be paid for.
+Also, because they are cosmetic treatments, they usually take the dentist more time to fix than the silver fillings.

 One major advantage of the composite filling is its natural look and feel.
 It can also come in the shade of your present teeth in order to make it blend and less visible.
 People that want a more natural smile have made composite fillings their popular choice.

 Just like other fillings, composite fillings do not last forever.
 A replacement is usually needed at some point.
 It is however important to state that they are highly durable and long lasting.
 Compared to the amalgam, the composite fillings cost more.
 The tooth-colored fillings or composite fillings have now gained more popularity than the amalgam and gold fillings due to its natural look.

-There are many reasons why a composite or tooth-colored filling may become necessary.
-They include:
+There are many reasons why a composite or tooth-colored filling may be necessary:

 Cracked teeth: this includes any form of fissure on a tooth.